OpenLineage/docs/docs/guides/airflow-quickstart.md

     .gitignore            include
     ```

+3. Add the OpenLineage Airflow Provider and the Common SQL Provider to the requirements.txt file:

+    ```txt
+    apache-airflow-providers-common-sql==1.7.2
+    apache-airflow-providers-openlineage==1.1.0
+    ```

+    For details about the Provider and its minimum requirements, see the Airflow [docs](https://airflow.apache.org/docs/apache-airflow-providers-openlineage/stable/index.html).

-3. To configure Astro to send lineage metadata to Marquez, add the following environment variables below to your Astro project's `.env` file:
+4. To configure Astro to send lineage metadata to Marquez, add the following environment variables below to your Astro project's `.env` file:

-    ```bash
+    ```env
     OPENLINEAGE_URL=http://host.docker.internal:5000
     OPENLINEAGE_NAMESPACE=example
-    AIRFLOW__LINEAGE__BACKEND=openlineage.lineage_backend.OpenLineageBackend
     AIRFLOW_CONN_EXAMPLE_DB=postgres://example:example@host.docker.internal:7654/example
     ```

     These variables allow Airflow to connect with the OpenLineage API and send events to Marquez.

-3. It is a good idea to have Airflow use a different port for Postgres than the default 5432, so run the following command to use port 5678 instead:
+5. It is a good idea to have Airflow use a different port for Postgres than the default 5432, so run the following command to use port 5678 instead:

     ```sh
     astro config set postgres.port 5678
+    ```

+6. Check the Dockerfile to verify that your installed version of the Astro Runtime is 9.0.0+ (to ensure that you will be using Airflow 2.7.0+).

+    For example:

+    ```txt
+    FROM quay.io/astronomer/astro-runtime:9.1.0
     ```

 ## Add Marquez and Database Services Using Docker Compose